NO CATEGORY / 04 June 2019Things to Consider Before Accepting a Job Offer

-As we’re approaching the internship hiring season, it is evident that students are working hard on their resumes, trying to make themselves look as impressive as possible on a single side of a standard 8.5 x 11" sheet of paper.
+As we’re approaching the internship hiring season, it is evident that students are working hard on their resumes and portfolios, trying to make themselves look as impressive as possible.
 Let’s be real--there’s so much more to a person than words on paper, so what exactly do you need to include on your resume to stand out?
 Is your GPA all that matters?
 Or is your overall work experience more important?

-Yes, most recruiters believe that GPA matters, but to varying degrees.
+Yes, some recruiters believe that GPA matters, but to varying degrees.
 If you are interested in pursuing medical, law, or graduate school, then you should probably take your GPA into heavy consideration.
 Since you are essentially continuing your education, your undergraduate academic performance is important to universities when deciding whether you’ll be the right fit or not.
 Additionally, some recruiters may also require a minimum GPA when applying for a job.
-Common GPA cutoffs are 3.5 , 3.3 , or 3.0.
-However, generally speaking, if your GPA is above a 3.0, it is encouraged to include it in your resume.
-If your GPA is below a 3.0, it is up to you whether you choose to omit it or keep it on (unless your recruiter explicitly requires it).

-Typically, work and internship experience are better indicators about a candidate than GPA.
-There are so many reasons why it is impossible to completely judge a person based off their grades; every university’s academic rigor varies, some schools face GPA inflation, every student’s extracurriculars differ, and nobody’s personal lives are the same.
+Typically, work and internship experience are better indicators about a candidate than a GPA.
+There are so many reasons why it is impossible to completely judge a person based on their grades; every university’s academic rigor varies, some schools face GPA inflation, every student’s extracurriculars differ, and nobody’s personal lives are the same.
 Regardless, all these factors affect a candidate’s GPA, and one student’s 3.5 GPA may be extremely different from another student’s 3.5 GPA.